nanoporetech/dorado-docs/docs/troubleshooting/faq.md

 ##### I have R10.4 data

-Dorado doesn't support basecalling models for the R10.4 condition.
-Please use the legacy Guppy basecaller.
+Dorado supports basecalling models for R10.4.1 and R9.4.1, but doesn't support basecalling models for the R10.4 condition.
+Please use the legacy Guppy basecaller, which is available from the Nanopore Community [Downloads page](https://community.nanoporetech.com/downloads).

 ---